Poranguí Live in Sedona

 Meet the Filmmakers

-Ian Stout is a filmmaker based in Portland, Oregon.
+Ian Stout is an award winning filmmaker based in Portland, Oregon.
 While serving 15 months in Iraq he survived two roadside bombs, while close friends did not.
 After 5 years of intense nightmares, and over 10 years on his own healing journey, he still felt hopeless for all of those still suffering.

 Quinn hopes this film will aid in the healing process for so many people that could be helped through alternative therapies.